Skip to content

 Have you invented something that keeps your customers coming back for more?
 Is your IP the jewel in your company’s crown?
 As experienced corporate financial advisors, we can help you market your business for sale in a way that lets the huge potential of your IP shine.

 Entrepreneurs Hub is an approachable corporate finance company helping business owners across the UK to sell a business – the smart way.
-Find out more about our webinars on selling your business for maximum value, or contact us in confidence to discuss how we can help you.
+Contact us in confidence to discuss how we can help you.

 Unprotected IP isn’t the only pitfall to watch out for when you’re selling a company.
 Learn more by downloading our popular eBook and reading our other blog posts on How to identify your S.P.O.F.s (single points of failure) if you’re selling a companyHow to get your contracts in order before you sell a business, and financial areas to address when selling a business.